Smashing Magazine

 Espresso Education

 I lead front-end development at Espresso Education, an e-learing company based in Hammersmith, London.
 Their content is used by thousands of schools in the UK, US, Canada and Sweden.
+Some of the projects I have led development on include:

 .NET magazine